siliconflow/onediff/onediff_sd_webui_extensions/README.md

 #### Graph loading

-After selecting onediff, a dropdown menu named `Graph Checkpoints` will appear at the bottom left.
+After selecting onediff, a dropdown menu named `Compile cache` will appear at the bottom left.
 Here, you can select the static graph you want to load.
 This dropdown menu will display all files located in the path `stable-diffusion-webui/extensions/onediff_sd_webui_extensions/models/`.

 ![Graph loading](./images/graph_checkpoints.jpg)